lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 #### Usage of Address

 All signaling for host-request routing is encapsulated in the `a_addr` signal.
 (See section 5.3 of the TileLink specification).
-Ie. for a bus host to designate which device it is talking to, it only needs to indicate the correct device register/memory address.
+For a bus host to designate which device it is talking to, it only needs to indicate the correct device register/memory address.
 The other host signals (namely `a_source` and `a_user`) do not enter into the address calculation.
 All request steering must thus be made as a function of the address.

 #### Usage of Source and Sink ID Bits